ronvass/NYC-DOE-Health-Screening-Automation/INFO.md

 WHAT IS THIS: This is a python script to automate filling out the DOE health screen web form when your information is the same.
 Your name, email and school are unlikely to change day-to-day and so this script will allow you to fill them in once and automate the rest.

 DISCLAIMER: The goal of this script is to automate filling fields that do not change over time.
-If your information changes in any way (e.g. your vaccination status changes or you are experiencing symptoms of COVID-19) make sure that your inputs reflect the _current_ accurate set of data. **Currently, you will have to modify the presets manually within the script for any changes to take place.**
+If your information changes in any way (e.g. you are experiencing symptoms of COVID-19 or have came in close contact with a person who tested positive for COVID-19) make sure that your inputs reflect the _current_ accurate set of data. **Currently, you will have to modify the presets manually within the script for any changes to take place.**

 SOFTWARE REQUIREMENTS: You must have Python installed, along with pip.
 Use pip through your terminal to install selenium by running this in your command prompt: `pip3 install selenium`.